 • Prepare a 10-inch oven-proof nonstick skillet or a well-seasoned cast iron skillet.
 Heat the olive oil in the skillet over medium-high heat until shimmering but not smoking.

 • Add the potatoes, onions, and scallions to the oil (at first, they won't all seem to fit, but with a little stirring, they'll compress as they cook).
-Lower the heat immediately to medium-low and watch to control the heat and make sure it continues to gently bubble.
+Lower the heat immediately to medium-low and watch to control the heat and make sure it simmers gently.
 Cook for 25 minutes, stirring occasionally, until the potatoes are very tender.

 • Use a heat-safe strainer over a heat-safe bowl to drain the olive oil (reserve the oil aside for now).